Jeffrey Breinholt

 Breinholt is the older brother of Utah-based folk musician Peter Breinholt and is the husband of prominent international attorney, Moni SenGupta.

+Beliefs

+In 2024, after his retirement, Breinholt spoke to USA Today about his expectations for the ongoing investigations into former president Donald Trump in relation to the January 6th attacks.

 Criticism

 Breinholt attracted public attention when an article he published described public criticism of civil liberties as an "eccentric" concern.